-I was surprised to discover N8514F (TNQ) had been recognized for its role in Operation Frequent Wind by being available on ebay and hobby shops in the form of a die cast model.
+I was during researching this story I was surprised to find out N8514F (GTNQ) had been recognized for its role in Operation Frequent Wind by being available on ebay and hobby shops in the form of a die cast model.

-Although I didn't know the machines history at the time, I feel proud to have crossed paths with the old veteran.
+Although I didn't know the helicopter's history at the time, I feel proud to have rubbed shoulders with the old veteran.